-Domain 4: Culture and Climate Shift Indicator Below Standard Developing Proficient Exemplary 4.1: Family and Stakeholder Engagement □ Communication - No systems are in place to communicate with parents/guardians about instructional programs, opportunities to support student learning at home, and students' progress. □ Events - No opportunities exist for families to engage with the school. □ Support - Some work is done to support parents, guardians, and community members in understanding how to support students to meet high expectations but it is inconsistent. □ Communication - Communication with parents/guardians regarding instructional programs, opportunities to support student learning at home, and students' progress are inconsistent. □ Events - The school events are not related to school performance goals. □ Environment - Limited, one-size-fits-all opportunities exist for families to engage with the school. □ Support - The school strategically includes parents/guardians and community members in cultivating a culture of high expectations for students' learning and their consistent support of students' efforts. □ Communication - Staff regularly engage in meaningful communication with all families about students' academic and social progress and how to support students at home using a variety of platforms with translation when necessary. □ Events - The school invites family and community participation in school activities that are related to school performance goals while taking proactive actions to ensure that language barriers and other factors (such as work schedules, transportation) do not reduce the participation of non-speaking families. □ Environment - School leaders create a culture that is welcoming to all families and community members and allows for classroom observations.
+Domain 4: Culture and Climate Shift Indicator Not Yet Met Approaching Meeting Exceeding 4.1: Family and Stakeholder Engagement Communication - No systems are in place to communicate with parents/guardians about instructional programs, opportunities to support student learning at home, and students' progress.
+Events - No opportunities exist for families to engage with the school.
+Support - Some work is done to support parents, guardians, and community members in understanding how to support students to meet high expectations but it is inconsistent.
+Communication - Communication with parents/guardians regarding instructional programs, opportunities to support student learning at home, and students' progress are inconsistent.
+Events - The school events are not related to school performance goals.
+Environment - Limited, one-size-fits-all opportunities exist for families to engage with the school.
+Support - The school strategically includes parents/guardians and community members in cultivating a culture of high expectations for students' learning and their consistent support of students' efforts.
+Communication - Staff regularly engage in meaningful communication with all families about students' academic and social progress and how to support students at home using a variety of platforms with translation when necessary.
+Events - The school invites family and community participation in school activities that are related to school performance goals while taking proactive actions to ensure that language barriers and other factors (such as work schedules, transportation) do not reduce the participation of non-speaking families.
+Environment - School leaders create a culture that is welcoming to all families and community members and allows for classroom observations.
 Some staff in the front office are multilingual speakers or have resources to effectively communicate with all families.
-In addition to "Proficient": Communication - Staff engage in home visits to solicit feedback from families related to the needs of their students and the school's performance goals.
+In addition to "Meeting": Communication - Staff engage in home visits to solicit feedback from families related to the needs of their students and the school's performance goals.
 Events - Community leaders are part of the planning process for school events.
 Environment - The school is viewed as an integral part of the community and serves as a hub for families to access support and resources.
-4.2: Engaging Learning Environment □ Engagement - There is not a defined expectation of student engagement. □ Environment - Some hallways display student work to reflect rigorous learning.
-Visual resources are available but some are hard to access for students. □ Engagement - Student engagement is defined at the school but it is not consistently addressed or staff are not equipped with strategies to foster that engagement.
-Instruction may stop and start to address student behaviors. □ Environment - The physical school environment reflects the school's vision and mission.
+4.2 Engaging Learning Environment Engagement - There is not a defined expectation of student engagement.
+Environment - Some hallways display student work to reflect rigorous learning.
+Visual resources are available but some are hard to access for students.
+Engagement - Student engagement is defined at the school but it is not consistently addressed or staff are not equipped with strategies to foster that engagement.
+The classroom tone is sometimes efficient, respectful, and positive.
+Teachers occasionally highlight and praise students' positive behaviors.
+Environment - The physical school environment reflects the school's vision and mission.
 Hallways and classrooms display student work that reflects the rigorous learning environment.
-Visual resources are clearly visible and easy to access for all students. □ Engagement - The school has clearly defined student engagement during lessons that allows for high levels of student thinking.
+Visual resources are clearly visible and easy to access for all students.
+Engagement - The school has clearly defined student engagement during lessons that allows for high levels of student thinking.
 All staff are equipped with the strategies to foster strong student engagement.
-Little time is spent redirecting students. □ Encourage the Heart- The principal creates a spirit of community by recognizing contributions by all stakeholders and celebrating the school's values In addition to "Proficient": Environment - Student and community backgrounds are represented throughout the school.
+The classroom tone is generally efficient, respectful and positive.
+Teachers consistently highlight and praise students' positive behaviors.
+Roles and Responsibilities - Leadership defines roles and responsibilities and communicates every staff member's role in supporting behavior management, student engagement and mental health using consistent practices.
+Encourage the Heart- The principal creates a spirit of community by recognizing contributions by all stakeholders and celebrating the school's values In addition to "Meeting": Environment - Student and community backgrounds are represented throughout the school.
 Engagement - Students are advocates for their own learning and can explain how their actions, and the actions of their peers, teachers, and community, can best support their goals.
-The class functions as a team understanding that their actions impact others which eliminates minor misbehaviors.
+The class functions as a team, understanding that their actions impact others which eliminates minor misbehaviors.